jgaines42/Packing-Fraction-of-Proteins/README.md

 2. If errors occur during preprocessing, check for locations in the PDB where the columns run together This typically occurs between atom type and res name when their is a B type (BASP, etc)
 3. tasklist.sh and process.sh will be rewritten every time you run the script
+4. For all folders or paths, please include / at end

 Steps to set up locally (and then run on cluster):